skeolan/FireAndManeuver/Ruleset-FireAndManeuver.md

   1. Roll and resolve Threshold Checks.
   1. Make any Damage Control repair rolls.
     1. Default assumption is the following order: Core Systems (Reactors, then Life Support, then Command); Drives; Screens; at least one functional Fire Control; then weaponry in order of die count; then other systems.
-    1. Optionally, commanders can script an overriding Damage Control ordering if certain systems or components should be prioritized.
+    1. Optionally, commanders can plot an overriding Damage Control ordering if certain systems or components should be prioritized.
   1. Check for Reactor explosions.
   1. Damage control and Reactor explosions **resolve as normal for Full Thrust.**

 # Appendices
 ## Formation Targeting
 If a Formation under fire has more than one Unit in it, then each Weapon Attack typically resolves against exactly one of those Units:  a Salvo Missile, Heavy Missile, Pulse Torpedo, or set of Beam Weapon attack dice will hit (or miss) *one Unit* in the Formation.
+Which weapons get aimed at which target Units is determined by randomly rolling for target acquisition *per Fire Control*.

-> Attacks by Fighters, Gunboats, and precision weaponry like Needle Beams **are** scripted against specific Units instead.
+> Attacks by Fighters, Gunboats, and precision weaponry like Needle Beams **are** plotted against specific Units instead.

-To determine which Unit is under fire for a given Weapon:
+To determine which Unit is under fire for a given Fire Control:
   1. Calculate the total Mass of the Formation.
   1. Calculate the percentile range "covered" by the mass of each Unit, from largest to smallest.
   1. Generate a random number between 1 and 100 to determine which Unit is under fire.